zhangdongqin/bacDENOVO-nf/README.md

 # bacDENOVO-nf
- A genome assemble and annotation pipeline for bac
+ A genome assemble and annotation pipeline for bacteria